KabukiStarship/KabukiToolkit/source/readme.md

-# ~/kabuki-toolkit/source
+# ~/kabuki-toolkit/source/

-This folder contains the Kabuki Toolkit source code, and a Visual Studio 2017 Project, Eclipse Project, and CMake project all in one folder.
-When including Kabuki Toolkit in your projects, you don't need to include any Visual Studio projects, just the .lib, .a, .dll, etc file and #include the header file.
+This folder contains the Kabuki Toolkit source code, a Visual Studio 2017 Project (kabuki_toolkit.sln), Eclipse Project (this folder), CMake Project (CMakeLists.txt), and [StarUML Diagrams](http://staruml.io/) (kabuki_toolkit.mdj).
+When including Kabuki Toolkit in your projects, you don't need to include any Visual Studio projects, just the .lib/.a/.dll/etc file built with the CMaake file and #include the header file.
+The Visual Studio project is only for development.

 ## Author